PlaidCloud/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/find-out-runtime-you-use.md

 Depending on the way you run your cluster, the container runtime for the nodes may have been pre-configured or you need to configure it.
-If you're using a managed Kubernetes service, there might be vendor-specific ways to check what container runtime is configured for the nodes.
+If you're using a managed PlaidCloud service, there might be vendor-specific ways to check what container runtime is configured for the nodes.
 The method described on this page should work whenever the execution of `kubectl` is allowed.